-- Bi-weekly income (paid every two weeks) is converted by multiplying the average bi-weekly income in the budget month by 2.15 to take into consideration months with three pay periods. - Semi-monthly income (paid twice a month) is converted by multiplying the average semi-monthly income in the budget month by 2.
+- Bi-weekly income (paid every two weeks) is converted by multiplying the average weekly income in the budget month by 2.15 to take into consideration months with three pay periods. - Semi-monthly income (paid twice a month) is converted by multiplying the average weekly income in the budget month by 2.